The comprehensive LMS pricing guide: here’s what makes up the cost

 When you look at what an LMS costs at the forefront, it can look more intimidating than it should.
 This is a radical thought, so hold onto your socks (kidding, it’s not really radical at all).
 Before you even start looking at pricing, you should look at how expensive your current problems are to your business.
 We’ve all had a car that we called ole’ faithful, that would probably break down again sooner or later.
-At a certain point, maintaining ole’ faithful gets to be even more expensive than just getting a newer vehicle with fewer issues, and less visits to the mechanic.
+At a certain point, maintaining ole’ faithful get to be even more expensive than just getting a newer vehicle with fewer issues and fewer visits to the mechanic.
 Not to mention – who doesn’t love the way a new car drives (and of course, that new car smell)?

-Here’s the truth: no one likes talking about price, but let’s be frank – we’re all used to paying for the best solutions to our problems, whether it’s a new iPhone, a faster laptop, or car insurance, etc. Before you can solve a problem and justify the spend associated with solving it, you have to bring the problems into the light (can I get a hallelujah).
+Here’s the truth: no one likes talking about price, but let’s be frank – we’re all used to paying for the best solutions to our problems, whether it’s a new iPhone, a faster laptop, car insurance, etc. Before you can solve a problem and justify the spending associated with solving it, you have to bring the problems into the light (can I get a hallelujah).

 That’s what we’re going to help you figure out today.